jmharris229/time-challenge/README.md

 # time-challenge

-A basic clock implementation using Ruby.
+A basic clock implementation to add minutes using Ruby, without the use of any native date functions.
 Takes a string of time as argument 1 and a amount of minutes for argument 2.
+The result should return a new time string of the original format with the added minutes.

 To run the tests.